Zebra (medicine)

-Zebra is the American medical slang for a surprising, often exotic, medical diagnosis, especially when a more commonplace explanation is more likely.
+Zebra is American medical slang for a surprising, often exotic, medical diagnosis, especially when a more commonplace explanation is more likely.
 It is shorthand for the aphorism coined in the late 1940s by Theodore Woodward, professor at the University of Maryland School of Medicine, who instructed his medical interns: "When you hear hoofbeats behind you, don't expect to see a zebra."
-(Alternative phrasing: when you hear hoofbeats, think of horses, not zebras.
+(Alternative phrasing: "When you hear hoofbeats, think of horses, not zebras."
 Since zebras are much rarer than horses in the United States, the sound of hoofbeats would almost certainly be from a horse.)
 By 1960, the aphorism was widely known in medical circles.
 The saying is a warning against the statistical base rate fallacy where the likelihood of something like a disease among the population is not taken into consideration for an individual.

 Medical novices are predisposed to make rare diagnoses because of (a) the availability heuristic ("events more easily remembered are judged more probable") and (b) the phenomenon first enunciated in Rhetorica ad Herennium (c.
 85 BC), "the striking and the novel stay longer in the mind."
 Thus, the aphorism is an important caution against these biases when teaching medical students to weigh medical evidence.

 Diagnosticians have noted, however, that "zebra"-type diagnoses must nonetheless be held in mind until the evidence conclusively rules them out:

 In making the diagnosis of the cause of illness in an individual case, calculations of probability have no meaning.
 The pertinent question is whether the disease is present or not.
 Whether it is rare or common does not change the odds in a single patient. [...]
 If the diagnosis can be made on the basis of specific criteria, then these criteria are either fulfilled or not fulfilled.